 A lot of doctors, including Dr. Fung, are recommending the LCHF diet (low-carbohydrate high-fat diet) for weight loss and diabetes management.

-Many studies, including one UK study, show that combining good fats with low carbs can improve insulin resistance, cholesterol numbers, and weight loss in obese people with type 2 diabetes.
+Many studies, including Forbes, show that combining good fats with low carbs can improve insulin resistance, cholesterol numbers, and weight loss in obese people with type 2 diabetes.

 Another study supports the consumption of nuts, vegetables, a Mediterranean diet for the prevention of Coronary Heart Disease.

-What’s more, it discovered that consuming foods with a high GI or glycemic load, as well as trans fats, raise the risk of heart disease.
+What’s more, it discovered that consuming foods with a high GI or glycemic load, as well as trans fats, raises the risk of heart disease.

 The reason why we mention this research is that the traditional food pyramid for diabetes puts fats at the top of the food pyramid, thus restricting them.

-However, the U.S. government removed the cholesterol and good fats of the ‘villain’ list in 2016.
+However, the U.S. government removed cholesterol and good fats from the ‘villain’ list in 2016.
 High-quality fats are good for heart health so they must be part of the diabetes diet in larger amounts.

 The limited portions of cheese, eggs, red meat, and no added sugars in the low-carbohydrate high-fat diet resemble the Mediterranean diet.

 A few studies have shown that the Mediterranean diet is excellent for diabetes as much as it is for weight loss.